 If you are not faithfully writing for a small niche, how can you earn a following at all?
 If the 20 people reading your blog or short story don’t want to talk about it, how can you get 200 people to talk about it?

 If you want readers to spread the word about your story, book, or brand, you must thrill them.
 A great way to thrill your readers is to focus.
 If you have sold fewer than 10,000 copies of your book, try to focus on writing to one person.
 Find a real-life human being to serve as a representative of your whole market.

-I call this finding your Timothy after the book of Timothy that was written to one person and yes has been read by over a billion people.
+I call this finding your Timothy, a process I named after the ancient book of Timothy that was written to one person and has been read by more than a billion people.

 Once you identify your target reader, get to know him.
 Follow him on social media.
 Take him out for coffee, and ask him about the books he’s reading.
 Learn to thrill this individual, and you will be on your way to thrilling a crowd.